seacevedo/GenomicRNASeqAnalysis/README.md

 # GenomicRNASeqAnalysis
 RNA seq analysis of gene ZBTB48.
-A write up is included as docx file.
+A write up is included as a docx file.